 Then, when we got back to Portland, my boyfriend got me all these fantastic vintage postcards from the cities we visited as a birthday present.
 A bell went off that this would be a great way to present the photos, and also do something different than just another book.
 I should also point out that music had a huge role in dictating the tone of the final edit.
 My friend Jess curates this Tumblr of mostly obscure, vintage tunes.
 One in particular, Ken Griffin – Marea Baja, made my brain buzz in the perfect way and I would loop it on repeat while coming up with the sequence.
 It really put me in the headspace of being a kid and being entranced by this colorful world around you.
 Then I worked with a miraculous, yet sadly now defunct Photo Lab in Portland called Digicraft.
 They helped me get the poppy colors just right and printed them beautifully on the linen paper stock.

-You seem to have a kinship to vernacular photography.
+You seem to have a kinship with vernacular photography.

 You're also a copywriter for big brands.
 Do these practices interact with, or influence each other?